About Tools FAQ Blog Contact

 To find out what's wrong with the site, consult a Google's Safe Browsing diagnositic page (use the form above)

 You may find the diagnostic page difficult to understand.
-The following instruction will help you extract the most important information.
+The following instructions will help you extract the most important information.

 What?
 First of all, you should determine what exactly is blacklisted by Google.
 You can get this information at the very top of the diagnostic page that says “Diagnostic page for <URL>”, where URL is the topmost level at which all web pages are blocked.
 Examples: